 - The advisor is familiar with the student’s project and rates the student’s work to date highly.

 - The student could not accomplish all the goals associated with the research project without this funding and the advisor recommends funding.

 Please note that funding for this program, which is intended to support students across the university, is limited.
 Multiple students applying for support for the same project or related projects may receive smaller awards.
 Students who have previously received support from OUR for their projects may receive smaller awards or lower priority for funding.

-If you will be driving, you can request that the expense be covered using the prevailing mileage rate multiplied by the round trip mileage.
-See the UConn Travel Services website for the current rate.
+If you will be driving, you can request that the expense be covered using the prevailing IRS standard business mileage rate multiplied by the round trip mileage.
+See the IRS Standard Mileage Rates website for the current rate.

-The University will not permit or support travel to any country with a U.S. Department of State Travel Warning or Travel Alert except pursuant to a Waiver approved by the Provost under the Policy for Education Abroad and Related Activities in Sites with a U.S. Department of State Travel Warning/Travel Alert.
+Under normal circumstances, the University will not permit or support travel to any country with a U.S. Department of State Travel Warning or Travel Alert except pursuant to a Waiver approved by the Vice President for Global Affairs under the Policy for Education Abroad and Related Activities in Sites with a U.S. Department of State Travel Warning/Travel Alert.